Global Order in Historical Perspective (MA)

 A good academic record must be shown by a transcript of records/grade list (including the grade of the Bachelor’s thesis and/or average grade).

-The other indicators of suitability for the programme such as extracurricular activities and professional/practical experience, should be demonstrated by the required CV and two reference letters (at least one from an academic staff member), and/or certificates of extracurricular activities relevant to the MA programme.
+The other indicators of suitability for the programme, such as extracurricular activities and professional/practical experience, should be demonstrated by the required CV , and/or certificates of extracurricular activities relevant to the MA programme.
+Your CV should include two referees (at least one from an academic staff member).
+The Board of Admissions may contact them to verify that you meet the requirements.

 Your motivation should be demonstrated by a well-argued and structured motivation letter in which you indicate why you want to follow the MA programme specialisation and convincingly discuss what makes you a good candidate, specifically listing your courses taken including the course objectives and key readings.
 The statement should be between 700 and 1,500 words.